-Promotes identification and labeling of emotions in self and others 3 2 1 1 tomotes identification and labeling of emotions in sen and others ☐ Uses photographs, pictures, and posters that portray people in various emotional states ☐ Uses validation, acknowledgment, mirroring back, labeling feelings, voice tones, or gestures to show an understanding of children's feelings Assists children in recognizing and understanding how a classmate might be feeling by pointing out facial expressions, voice tone, body language, or words Uses real-life situations to practice problem solving, beginning with defining the problem and emotions involved Explores the nature of feelings and the appropriate ways they can be expressed 3 2 1 ☐ Teaches that all emotions are okay, but not all expressions are okay ☐ Labels own emotional states and provides an action statement (e.g., I am feeling frustrated so I better take some deep breaths and calm down) Uses opportunities to comment on occasions when children state they are feeling upset or angry but are remaining calm teaching practice) NO IN PROGE SS YES working on is: (copy this right off the Needs Assessment) practice (time, day, part of routine) teaching practice with (specific children) you will do if you are implementing this teaching practice) Achieve My Goal RESOURCES NEEDED DUE DATE How will you know when you have met your goal?
+Skills and Indicators Consistently Occasionally Seldom Pro motes identification and labeling of emotions in self and others 3 2 1 Uses photographs, pictures, and posters that portray people in various emotional states Uses validation, acknowledgment, mirroring back, labeling feelings, voice tones, or gestures to show an understanding of children's feelings ٦ Assists children in recognizing and understanding how a classmate might be feeling by pointing out facial expressions, voice tone, body language, or words Uses real-life situations to practice problem solving, beginning with defining the problem and emotions involved - plores the nature of feelings and the appropriate ways they can be pressed 3 2 1 Teaches that all emotions are okay, but not all expressions are okay Labels own emotional states and provides an action statement (e.g., I am feeling frustrated so I better take some deep breaths and calm down) Uses opportunities to comment on occasions when children state they are feeling upset or angry but are remaining calm

+Goal (based on a selected teaching practice) The teaching practice I am working on is: (copy this right off the Needs Assessment) I will work on this teaching practice (time, day, part of routine) (Optional) will work on this teaching practice with (specific children) I will: (describe exactly what you will do if you are implementing this teaching practice) Action Steps to Help Me Achieve My Goal Action Steps to Help Me Achieve My Goal RESOURCES NEEDED DUE DATE Prepare to Collect Data How will you know when you have met your goal?
 (Remember to focus on implementation of the teaching practice) What data will you collect about implementation of this teaching practice?
 (Will you record how often you used the practice?
 What you did?
-How the children responded?) t about implementation of this teaching practice?
-(Will you record how often you used the practice?
+How the children responded?)